Chart Color Schemes

 Mile End features high concentrations of group households, with a fairly typical median household size

-Family households constitute 58.6% of all households, including 22.1% couples with children, 23.3% couples without children, and 11.3% single parent families.
-Non-family households comprise the remaining 41.4%, with lone person households at 29.7% and group households comprising 11.6%.
-The median household size is 2.3 people, aligning with the Greater Adelaide average.
+Family households comprise 58.6% of all households, including 22.1% couples with children, 23.3% couples without children, and 11.3% single parent families.
+Non-family households account for the remaining 41.4%, with lone person households at 29.7% and group households comprising 11.6%.
+The median household size is 2.3 people, which aligns with the Greater Adelaide average.

 Frequently Asked Questions - Households